Germany

 💰 Deposit rules

-Kaution (security deposit) capped at 3 months cold rent by §551 BGB.
+Kaution (security deposit) capped at three months' net cold rent (excluding utilities) under §551 BGB.
 Held in a separate account and returned within 3–6 months of moving out minus documented damages.

 🛡️ Tenant rights